-Spain’s Catalonia area’s capital city – Barcelona is bright and vibrant.
+Spain’s Catalonia area’s capital city – Barcelona is a bright and vibrant city.
 Barcelona is full of wonderful architecture, cultural attractions, alluring nightlife, gorgeous landscapes, sunny Mediterranean seas, all with joyous vibes.
-Barcelona is not only Spain’s popular destination but it is the most popular destination of world.
-Barcelona attracts millions of visitors/tourists every year.
-Barcelona in Spain, is for every one like families, couples, singles, culture lovers, beach lovers, history & monument lovers etc. Know more about Top Sightseeing Places in Barcelona.
+Barcelona is not only Spain’s popular destination but it is the most popular destination in the world.
+It attracts millions of visitors/tourists every year.
+This vibrant city in Spain, is everyone one like families, couples, singles, culture lovers, beach lovers, history & monument lovers etc. Know more about Top Sightseeing Places in Barcelona.
 Spanish food is very unique and you will find many quirky restaurants in this city to try out.
 Plan a food tour in Barcelona by reading more on it.
 Read here to know about Tips and Tricks for Barcelona.

 Now let’s go and check the Top Sightseeing Places in Barcelona –

 SAGRADA FAMILIA – Basilica Sagrada Familia is the largest unfinished church in the world.
-The Roman catholic church attracts 2.8 million visitors each year.
+The Roman Catholic church attracts 2.8 million visitors each year.
 Construction of this church started in 1882 and is still going on.
-Antoni Gaudi, a great architect took over this project and worked on this project till his death.
-It is believed that 70% of work has been finished till date.
+Antoni Gaudi, a great architect took over this project and worked on this project until his death.
+It is believed that 70% of work has been finished to date.
 Current architects are following Gaudi’s patterns.
-This UNESCO listed, Sagrada Familia is in northern part of Barcelona with 18 towers dedicated to different Biblical figure.
+This UNESCO listed, Sagrada Familia is in the northern part of Barcelona with 18 towers dedicated to different Biblical figure.
 Basilica Sagrada Familia is translated into The Basilica of Sacred Family.
-Exteriors of Basilica has lavish and impressive sculptures like Jesus’s birth and other religious depictions of bible.
+Exteriors of Basilica has lavish and impressive sculptures like Jesus’s birth and other religious depictions of the Bible.
 Tickets to visit Basilica can be purchased in advance by clicking here with skip the line option.
 Read more about to know about skip the line Sagrada Familia.

 This famous and amazing building was built by Puigi Cadafalch who combines neo-Gothic styles and some inspirations from houses of Netherlands.
 This building is standing along with Gaudi’s Casa Batllo and Casa Morera.
 Together these 3 buildings form a Block of Discord(Illa de la Piscordia).